bec-archer/SR80-Manuals/user-manual.md

 **Important:** "Customer Contacted" requires an internet connection.
 If the app is offline, you'll see an error — try again once you're back online.

-**Note:** The Close Job card at the top of the job detail only shows Complete items — Totaled items handle their own close through "Customer Contacted."
+**Note:** The Close Job button inside the cost summary card only closes Complete items — Totaled items handle their own close through "Customer Contacted."
 A job is fully closed when ALL items are closed, whether they got there through the normal Complete → Close path or the Totaled → Customer Contacted → Close path.

 [screenshot: Customer Contacted sheet with outcome picker and note field]